 Bloodbikes Flying high with the Air Ambulance

-To ensure the key life saving nightly delivery of blood on board capability to two local air ambulance bases in order to serve the local NHS communities, can be maintained through 2018 and the service expanded further from our blood bike volunteers.
+To ensure the key life saving nightly delivery of blood on board capability to two local air ambulance bases in order to serve the local NHS communities, can be maintained through 2019 and beyond and the service expanded further from our blood bike volunteers.

 Charity information: Freewheelers Emergency Voluntary Service (weston)

 Each night a 100+ mile round trip takes place to deliver special blood products to Wiltshire Air Ambulance and blood plus FFP (plasma) to Great Western Air Ambulance.
 This takes place on fully liveried blood bikes EVERY night of the year.
 We want to ensure our key link in this chain from NHS to Freewheelers Blood bikes to air ambulances to the local community who require critical care at the roadside can continue to be met.

 This project will ensure the funds are put in place to keep the blood bike fleet operational 365 days of the year by covering the operational costs of regularly servicing the blood bikes to ensure they are fit for purpose and rider safety, plus the fuel and tyres used to cover the distances.
 The full cost of providing our life saving link in the chain is upto £15k pa and we would love the project to cover 1/3rd of those costs.

 Future proof the capability of delivering our life saving service 365 nights of the year.